$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: Discussion and Conclusions

-On the speculative side it is of course possible that NP contributes to SM or non-SM operators of the WA-type, $O_{1,2}^{d}$ \eqref{eq:Heff}\footnote{Note in \cite{IKLP11} it is the GIM-combination \eqref{eq:unitarity}, $O_{1,2}^{d} -O_{1,2}^{s}$, which is severely constrained through $\epsilon'/\epsilon$ in new weak phases but not the individual operators $O_{1,2}^{d(s)}$ of down and strange per se.} possibly with new weak phases.
-Allowing for the latter and parametrising a strong phase for the yet to be computed ${\cal O}(\alpha_s)$-corrections $l_{L(R)} \to l_{L(R)} e^{i \Phi_{L(R)}}$, one gets:
+On the speculative side it is of course possible that NP contributes to SM or non-SM operators of the WA-type, $O_{1,2}^{d}$ \eqref{eq:Heff}\footnote{Note that in \cite{Isidori:2011qw} it is the GIM-combination \eqref{eq:unitarity}, $O_{1,2}^{d} -O_{1,2}^{s}$, which is severely constrained through $\epsilon'/\epsilon$ in new weak phases but not the individual operators $O_{1,2}^{d(s)}$ of down and strange per se.} possibly with new weak phases.
+Allowing for the latter and parametrising a strong phase for the yet to be computed ${\cal O}(\alpha_s)$-corrections $l_{L(R)} \to l_{L(R)} e^{i \Phi_{L(R)}}$, one gets,

-Needless to say that $\chi_{\rm LD}$ is then affected by the NP.
+and of course $\chi_{\textrm{LD}}$ is then affected by the NP and needs reevaluation.

 At last let us give an outlook and hint how the current work could be improved.
-On the theoretical side it would benefit from a thorough reassessment of the WA contributions, that is to say the full ${\cal O}(\alpha_s)$-correction and using updated values of the photon DA \cite{BBK02} and other parameters.
-In particular the radiative corrections would allow an estimate of the strong phase and the inclusion of the $C_7$-effect \cite{IK12}, c.f. appendix \ref{app:ACP87}, to the central value rather than as an error estimate.
-Our discussion in appendix \ref{app:strong} suggests that the convergence of the $\alpha_s$-expansion is at least good enough to get the sign and a rough idea of the value of the angle.
-This would allow exclusion of scenarios where the $C_7$- and $C_8$-effects conspire to cancel each other in the direct CP-asymmetry, c.f. appendix \ref{app:ACP87}.
+On the experimental side, the measurement of the branching ratios of the three charged modes $D^+_d \to \rho^+ \gamma$ and $D^+_s \to ( \rho,K^{*})^+ \gamma$ would be helpful.
+This is the case since the corresponding Wilson coefficients are not colour suppressed at LO and would thus allows us to assess the matrix elements themselves.
+On the theoretical side it would benefit from ${\cal O}(\alpha_s)$-correction of the WA contributions.
+In particular the radiative corrections would allow an estimate of the strong phase and the inclusion of the $C_7$-effect \cite{Isidori:2012yx}.
 The prominence of WA in the isospin asymmetry in $b \to s$ processes provides yet another motivation for their reassessment.
-Furthermore it might be interesting to extend this work from $D \to V \gamma$ to $D \to V l^+l^-$ as the latter might be easier to deal with at the LHCb where the photon final state remains challenging at present.
-The estimated branching ratios for $D^0 \to (\rho^0,\omega) \gamma$ are a factor of 30 below the current experimental limit\footnote{For the $D^+_{(d,s)} \to (\rho^+,K^{*+}) \gamma$ decays there are not even limits, possibly because they are experimentally more challenging.}.
-Should the CP-violation in non-leptonic charm decays \eqref{eq:CPex} remain one would hope that $A_{\rm CP}(D \to V \gamma)$ is going to be measured at some future flavour factory or possibly at the upgraded LHCb.
+Furthermore it might be interesting to extend this work from $D \to V \gamma$ to $D \to V \ell^+\ell^-$ as the latter might be easier to deal with at the LHCb where the photon final state remains challenging at present.

+In conclusion charm physics is theoretically challenging and the situation with regards to new physics remains inconclusive in the sense that it is far from impossible that new physics is lurking in this sector.
+Charm physics in $b \to u$ and non-FCNC modes therefore deserves further study in our opinion.